Medayoubadri/AirBnB_clone_v2/README.md

   <img src="/assets/HBNB.png" alt="AirBnb Clone">
 </p>

-# AirBnB Clone - Command Interpreter
+# AirBnB Clone - MySQL

-This is the first phase of the **AirBnB Clone** project.
-The goal of this phase is to implement a command-line interpreter that manages data for our AirBnB clone project.
-This console serves as the entry point to our application and is capable of:

-- Creating new objects (e.g., users, places, etc.).
-- Retrieving objects from storage.
-- Performing operations like updating or deleting objects.
-- Interfacing with a persistent file storage system.

----

-## Description of the Command Interpreter

-The command interpreter (console) is a shell-like tool used to interact with our application.
-It allows users to perform CRUD (Create, Read, Update, Delete) operations on objects, as well as other tasks, through textual commands.
+This project is an extension of the AirBnB clone, integrating MySQL database storage and adding new features.

 ---